What Is Debt Consolidation and How Does It Work?

 A balance transfer credit card is a type of credit card that offers an introductory 0% annual percentage rate (APR) promotion, which could last up to 21 months.
 During this time, you can pay down debt transferred from another credit card—some even allow you to consolidate certain types of loans—without paying any interest.
 Some of the best balance transfer credit cards also offer welcome bonuses, rewards and other perks.

 That said, balance transfer credit cards typically charge an upfront fee of 3% to 5% of the transfer amount.
-You may also have a deadline by which you need to request the transfer to qualify for the 0% intro APR promotion.
+You may also have a deadline by which you need to request the transfer after opening the account to qualify for the 0% intro APR promotion.
 Finally, you won't find out what your new card's credit limit is until you're approved.
 Depending on how much debt you have, it may not be sufficient to cover your full balance.

 Debt Consolidation Loan